theopin/tp/docs/UserGuide.md

 ##  2. Running CheatLogs<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 CheatLogs is easy to get running.
 You can follow the  steps below to do so.
 1. You can download the latest version of CheatLogs from [here](https://github.com/AY2021S1-CS2113T-W11-3/tp/releases).
-	a.
-Scroll to the latest release.
+2. Scroll to the latest release.
-	b.
-Download only the *CheatLogs.jar* file highlighted in the orange box below.
+3. Download only the *CheatLogs.jar* file highlighted in the orange box below.

 	![](https://i.ibb.co/C24vhGg/image.png)
 2. Create a new directory anywhere on your PC, This is the home folder where CheatLogs will be creating its own subdirectories to store cheatsheets.